 The Disney version of The Little Mermaid is beautiful.
 Ariel's flowing red hair, her entourage of funny and encouraging friends and her determination to be more than what her predetermined fate suggests are admirable to today's audience.

 And it works.
 Even though she grows through the terror of losing her tongue and having to learn to walk, she eventually overcomes the evil sea witch to save and secure her prince.
 Even her father, King Neptune, gets in on the action and helps her achieve her humanness, enabling her to marry her prince.

 But the original, Hans Christian Anderson's, Little Mermaid is a bit darker and, unfortunately, there is no happy ending for the determined mermaid.

 In the original fairy tale, the mermaid must wait until her fifteenth birthday to rise up to the top and view the "other world."
 When she finally gets her turn (she is the youngest of five sisters) she sees a ship and a handsome prince.

-Just like the Disney movie, the mermaid (who is not named) saves the prince from a shipwreck.
-She then begins to plot about how she can become human and get the prince to fall in love with her.
+Just like in the Disney movie, the mermaid (who is not named) saves the prince from a shipwreck.
+She then begins to plot how she can become human and get the prince to fall in love with her.